Trung28899/SASS-React-JS/FUNDAMENTALS.md

 4. SASS Fundamentals:

-    - SASS variables:
+## SASS variables:

     +, Global scope: variables can be declared at the top level file and can be accessed in the whole folder

     +, Local Scope: variables declared within the curly braces have local scope with that curly braces

     +, Shadowing: when there are 2 variables with the same name, the local variable is prioritized to be the value to be used of a property

     +, You can also use this syntax to re-define a local variable to be a global variable.
 For example:

     $primary-color: yellow !global;

     +, In SASS, the underscore sign ('\_') is the same sign as the hyphens (-).
     So these 2 variables are the same variables:

     $primary-value: black;
     $primary_value: blue;

-    - SASS Nesting:
+## SASS Nesting:

     +, In SASS you can nest styling within a parent styling

-    - Partials: Steps for Partials:
+## Partials: Steps for Partials:

     +, start a file with an underscore (see base.scss and variables.scss)

     +, use the @use keyword

     +, use the 'as' shortcut

-    - Parent Selector: The use of &
+## Parent Selector: The use of &

     +, Put the &

     +, Copies Parent

     +, Use as suffix

     +, Target parent present

-    - @mixin: function in sass
+## @mixin: function in sass

     +, Create a @mixin

     +, Pass an argument

     +, Set defaults values

     +, use @include and @import

-    - @extend: extend properties and values in sass
+## @extend: extend properties and values in sass

+## Interpolation:

+    - Let you work with variables that are defined by expression

+    - Example:
+    #{$varName + '--btn'}

+    - We can use this to perform:
+      +, Calculation
+      +, Lots of places

+    => See the interpolation commit in HISTORY.md